Taylor Wimpey is proud to support Glossop charity, Reuben’s Retreat

 Help to Buy: Equity Loan

-With Help to Buy, the Government will lend you up to 20% of the value of your new build home via an equity loan.
+With the current Help to Buy scheme, the Government will lend you up to 20% of the value of your new build home via an equity loan.
 You will need to secure up to a 75% mortgage and put down a 5% deposit.
 You’ll own 100% of your home from day one.

 Find out more about how the Help to Buy scheme works.